Themadhood/Error/README.md

 need to eather have a google .json named Credentals or set Credentals var with your Credentals

 Included
-+ ErrorURL
++ dict settings
-   - set url to google sheets work book
+    - "URL" #set url to google sheets work book

-+ Credentals
-    - set as path to a .json
-    - or set as a dict of the contets of .json
+    - "Credentals" #set as path to a .json or #set as a dict of the contets of .json

 + def SecsToTime
     - takes a int or float